-Figures in MXN million as of June 30, 2023
+Figures in MXN million as of September 30, 2023.
+Includes operations in MXN and USD.

 Hedge effectiveness ratio = Retrospective test

 A retrospective test is used to prove hedge effectiveness, that is, we compared the primary position and the derivative instrument cumulative profits / losses since its start date, based on estimates at market prices, and as previously mentioned, the tests are conducted one by one tightening the hedge effectiveness evaluation.